aws-samples/asynchronous-messaging-workshop/workshop/content/prerequisites/prerequisites-2/prerequisites-2.md

 ### 1. Browse to your AWS Cloud9 development environment

-Open your [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home?#/stacks) and select the stack at the bottom (the name could vary).
+Open your [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home?#/stacks) and select the stack with the description ”Wild Rydes Asynchronous Messaging Workshop“ (the name could vary).
 The `Outputs` tab exposes the `Cloud9DevEnvUrl` parameter.
 Click at the corresponding URL in the value column and open your AWS Cloud9 development environment in a new tab.

 {{%expand "Detailed description" %}}
 ![Step 1](step-1.png)